danycontre/Azure-Proactive-Resiliency-Library/docs/content/services/specialized-workloads/azure-virtual-desktop/_index.md

 <br><br>

-### AVD-2 - Deploy Domain Controllers and DNS Servers in Azure Virtual Machines Across Availability Zones
+### AVD-2 - Deploy a pair of Domain Controllers and DNS Servers in Azure Virtual Machines Across Availability Zones in the same region as AVD session hosts

 **Category: Availability**